austinxd/casa-austin-front/replit.md

 # Recent Changes

-## October 6, 2025 - Cotizador ERP Endpoint Integration
-- **Cotizador API Update**: Migrated to new ERP pricing endpoint with hybrid message generation
-  - Updated from `/api/v1/properties/calculate-pricing/` to `/api/v1/properties/calculate-pricing-erp/`
-  - Modified in pricingService.ts to use new ERP endpoint
-  - New endpoint returns structured response with `direct_available`, `options_with_movements` arrays, and `message1`/`message2`
-  - Enhanced PricingData interface to support new API structure:
-    - Added MovementRequired interface for reservation transfer details
-    - Added optional fields: direct_available, options_with_movements, summary
-    - Added discount_applied and movement_required to Property interface
-  - Implemented hybrid message generation in CotizadorCenter:
-    - Uses backend-generated `message1` for header
-    - Dynamically generates `message2` from `options_with_movements` to show alternatives with full movement details:
-      - Property name and pricing
-      - Client name requiring reservation move
-      - Property transfer details (from/to)
-      - Affected dates
-    - Falls back to backend `message2` when no alternatives exist

 ## October 6, 2025 - Logout Fix, Reservation Status & Points Features
 - **Logout Fix**: Fixed logout functionality that wasn't properly clearing session
   - Added missing 'roll' cookie removal (was only removing 'rollTkn')